TVDO: Tchebycheff Value-Decomposition Optimization for Multi-Agent Reinforcement Learning: Experiments

 \section{Experiments}

-In this section, we use the challenging StarCraft Multi-Agent Challenge (SMAC) benchmark \cite{2019starcraft} to experimentally evaluate the performance of TVDO.
-All experiments adopt the default settings and are conducted on 2.90GHz Intel Core i7-10700 CPU, 64G RAM and NVIDIA GeForce RTX 3090 GPU.
+In this section, we use the StarCraft Multi-Agent Challenge (SMAC)~\cite{2019starcraft} benchmark to experimentally evaluate the performance of TVDO.
+All experiments adopt the default settings and are conducted on a 2.90GHz Intel Core i7-10700 CPU, 64G RAM, and NVIDIA GeForce RTX 3090 GPU.
 Note that all results are based on four training runs with different random seeds in the experiments.
-In addition, the version of StarCraft \Rmnum{2} is SC2.4.6.2.69232.
+In addition, the version of StarCraft \Rmnum{2} used in this work is SC2.4.6.2.69232, which is the same version used as SMAC~\cite{2019starcraft}.